OfficeDev/office-js-docs-pr/docs/excel/custom-functions-parameter-options.md

     dayOfWeek = "Wednesday";
   }

-  // Get weather report for specified zipCode and dayOfWeek
+  // Get weather report for specified zipCode and dayOfWeek.
   // ...
 }
 ```